fubar2/galaxy_tf_overlay/README.md

 *Do not try to debug your script* using the ToolFactory, because it is a very inefficient way to do something more easily done in a shell session.

 If there are complications in the way the script requires parameter passed that the ToolFactory cannot satisfy, it may sometimes be possible to adjust the script, to suit the simple ToolFactory
 XML code generator.
-Otherwise it will need an experienced developer and the usual tools.
+Otherwise it will need an experienced developer and the usual development tools.

-Upload all the working test data samples into a Galaxy history, ready to select on the ToolFactory form as each user input history element is added to the form.
+Before starting the form, if the tool takes any history input files, upload the working test data samples you already have, into a Galaxy history, ready to select on the
+ToolFactory form as each user input history element  is defined .
 These provide data for the test.
-The tool *cannot be tested and built* if they are not available.
+A tool *cannot be tested and built* if they are not available.

 #### Common tool patterns

 The ToolFactory offers simple *filters* taking STDIN and writing to STDOUT like the tac|rev example.
-These are easy and quick to create.
+These can use any Conda dependency and are easy and quick to create.
+Unix utilities can be included as Conda dependencies to ensure that the tool will run, even in execution environments lacking common utilities.
-Adding parameters and i/o in a more complicated command line driven model, with Conda packages, with or without a supplied script, covers a large range of common requirements.
+Adding parameters and i/o in a more complicated command line driven model, with Conda packages, with or without a supplied script, covers a large range of common requirements, bearing in mind the many limitations of an automated code generator.

 Each tool can specify any number of user selected history input files, and user supplied parameters.
 Output files can be written as individual new history items for downstream analyses, or mixed together in a collection.